asmax15/SimpleAntiLag/readme.md

-SimpleAntiLag is a project to minimize Laggs on Spigot Server!
+SimpleAntiLag is a project to minimize Laggs on Spigot Servers!